-Make sure that the culet grade is None to Small.
+Make sure that the diamond you are going to buy has None to Small culet size.
 Bigger culets will be visible through the stone’s top and look like a dark hole.

-Girdle thickness should be within Thin to Slightly Thick grade range.
-Very thin girdles are at higher risk of chipping, while too thick girdles negatively affect diamond’s proportions.
+Girdle thickness should fall within Thin to Slightly Thick grade range.
+Very Thin girdles are at higher risk of chipping, while too thick girdles negatively affect diamond’s proportions.

 After you have shortlisted several stones that fit all the above-mentioned criteria, choose the one that you will buy.

 If you are comparing diamonds with the same colour, clarity and cut, the choice is pretty much clear: either get the cheaper one or the bigger one.

 If similar diamonds defer only on colour and clarity, go for the better colour.
 Why not better clarity?
 With clarity, the stone should not have inclusions visible to the naked eye.
 And most likely you won’t be able to tell which stone has a higher clarity grade just looking at it.
 With colour, you will still be able to notice a slight difference.